Affordable Real Estate Lawyer in Missouri

 We create most warranty deeds, beneficiary deeds, and quitclaim deeds for $150, plus the county filing fee.
 Certain types of deeds, like trustee’s deeds and deeds of trust, will cost more.
 This price does not include office visits or notary services; we provide these services to local clients frequently, but it costs a little more to include them.

-Clients hire our Missouri attorneys to prepare real estate deeds for many reasons, including the following:
+Clients hire our real estate lawyers to prepare real estate deeds for many reasons, including the following:

 - Adding another person’s name to the title of the deed

 - Removing a party from a title deed, thus removing that person as an owner